“One of the most courageous pieces of writing I have ever read!” – Dipali Burns

-Bad Daughter, my feminist journey from Mumbai’s slums to New York’s billboards, with a healing stopover in tropical Kerala
+An inspiring feminist journey from Mumbai’s slums to New York’s billboards

-Yet, all my success couldn’t outrun the past.
+Despite all my successes, I couldn’t outrun the past.
 Faced with debilitating mental health, I went on a healing journey exploring everything from psychotherapy, hypnotherapy, EMDR, acupuncture to Tantra.
-But to truly heal, I had to go back to my birthplace, lush tropical Kerala.
-There, I experienced the most profound spiritual transformation in Kerala’s ancient temples, dark rituals and ancestral wisdom.
-My powerful & spiritual journey is a testament to the fact that healing doesn’t just mean self-care spa weekends and wellness programs; it means facing the darkest parts of yourself and finding your way back home to yourself.
+But to truly heal, I had to go back to my birthplace in tropical Kerala. where I experienced the most profound spiritual healing in Kerala’s fierce goddess temples.
+Because ultimately, healing is about facing the deepest, darkest parts of yourself.

 AWARD-WINNING AUTHOR